cpsievert/cpsievert.github.com/pitchRx/demo/index.md

 ```

-If you are storing data via MySQL, you may want to append to these <a href="https://github.com/cpsievert/pitchFX/blob/master/tables.sql">table formats</a>.
-By default, two data frames are returned.
+By default, `scrapeFX` returns two data frames: `data$atbat` and `data$pitch`.
 One contains data on the 'pitch' level and the other on the 'atbat' level.
-If you're interested in having a deeper level of information at your disposal.
-You can scrape for other data to supplement the core PITCHf/x tables.
+If you're interested in having a deeper level of information at your disposal, you can use `scrapeFX` to collect other information to supplement this core PITCHf/x data.
+By using the command below, you will collect seven different data frames.
+For example, `data$umpire` will contain information on umpires for each game in 2011.

 ```r